-Top universities, such Auckland University, Waikato University, Auckland University of Technology, and Victoria University have an attractive campus with student facilities, libraries, halls, and study centers.
-From accommodation to round the clock assistance, and counseling centers, the universities have all the basic amenities to impart tertiary education to the students.
+Top universities, such as Auckland University, Waikato University, Auckland University of Technology, and Victoria University have an attractive campus with student facilities, libraries, halls, and study centres.
+From accommodation to round the clock assistance, and counselling centres, the universities have all the basic amenities to impart tertiary education to the students.

 Courses Offered by Top Universities